Bulgaria Recognized by The New York Times as One of the “52 Places to Go in 2025”

 The article also encourages visitors to try Bulgaria’s “underrated” wines.

-Bulgaria and the archaeological site of Delphi in Greece (ranked 29th) being the representatives of the Balkans.
+The 2025 list features a total of 19 European destinations, with Bulgaria and the archaeological site of Delphi in Greece (ranked 29th) representing the Balkan region.